 - i.
 At least fifty (50) percent of funds must address identified risks in the Hurricane Harvey HUD MID areas (counties and HUD MID ZIP codes counties); - ii.
 Up to fifty (50) percent of funds may address identified risks in the Hurricane Harvey State MID areas (counties); - iii.
-Additional areas within counties not explicitly cited as eligible may also become locations of CDBG-MIT funded activities if it can be demonstrated how the expenditure of CDBG-MIT funds in that area will measurably mitigate risks identified within an eligible area (e.g., upstream water retention projects to reduce downstream flooding in an eligible area); and - iv.
-COGs may submit a waiver request to include 2015 Floods and 2016 Floods CDBG-MIT eligible counties. - 5.4.6.3 Maximum Award Amount: The maximum award will be determined by the local MOD. - 5.4.6.4 Eligible Entities: Councils of Governments (COGs), Units of local government (cities and counties) and Indian Tribes. - i.
+Additional areas within counties not explicitly cited as eligible may also become locations of CDBG-MIT funded activities if it can be demonstrated how the expenditure of CDBG-MIT funds in that area will measurably mitigate risks identified within an eligible area (e.g., upstream water retention projects to reduce downstream flooding in an eligible area); - iv.
+COGs may submit a waiver request to include 2015 Floods and 2016 Floods CDBG-MIT eligible counties; - v.
+The GLO may grant an exception to an entity that was allocated both HUD MID and State MID allocations within a COG MOD to adjust the amounts between the HUD MID and State MID amounts as long as the entity does not exceed its total allocation.
+The HUD MID amount within the COG MOD must be maintained; and - vi.
+The GLO many grant an exception to an entity from its LMI requirement amount within the COG MOD.
+The COG MOD overall LMI requirement amount must be met. - 5.4.6.3 Maximum Award Amount: The maximum award will be determined by the local MOD. - 5.4.6.4 Eligible Entities: Councils of Governments (COGs), Units of local government (cities and counties) and Indian Tribes. - i.
 COGs may submit a waiver request with justification to add additional eligible entities to allocate funds to.
-Proposed additional eligible entities may include: - a.
-State agencies; - b.
-Special purpose districts including, but not limited to: - i.
-Municipal utility districts; - ii.
-Water control and improvement districts; - iii.
+Proposed additional eligible entities may include:

+- a.
+State agencies;

+- b.
+Special purpose districts including, but not limited to:

+- i.
+Municipal utility districts;

+- ii.
+Water control and improvement districts;

+- iii.
 Special utility districts;

 - iv.
 Flood and drainage districts; and

 - v.
 Navigation districts.

 - c.
 Port authorities;

 - d.
 River authorities; and

 - e.
 2015 and 2016 CDBG-MIT eligible areas.